SFGLab/MultiMM/README.md

 ENSG00000224340		chr1	10054445	10054781
 ```

-> **Note:** At present, MultiMM only works for human genome data.
-The code may run for other organisms with some debugging and modifications.
-We hope that it will be generalized in future versions. *MultiMM can run for different types of datasets.
-It is possible to call loops from any kind of experiment: Hi-C, scHi-C, ChIA-PET, Hi-ChIP.
-However, we cannot guarantee that the default choice of parameters is the most appropriate one for any dataset.
-Therefore, the user should test it and check the convergence of the algorithm for their own data.
-Before making any changes in the parameters, read the method paper carefully and try to understand the function of each force.*
+> **Note:** Currently, MultiMM is designed to work with human genome data.
+While it may be possible to run the code on other organisms with additional debugging and modifications, full support for other species is planned for future versions.
+MultiMM can process various types of datasets.
+It is capable of calling loops from a range of experiments, including Hi-C, scHi-C, ChIA-PET, and Hi-ChIP.
+However, we cannot guarantee that the default parameters are optimal for every dataset.
+Therefore, users are encouraged to test the software carefully and verify the convergence of the algorithm with their own data.Before adjusting any parameters, please read the method paper thoroughly to understand the role and impact of each force.*

 ## Usage
 All the model's parameters are specified in a `config.ini` file.
 This file should have the following format: